Explore Georgia Tours

 • Weight limits: Typically 90-100kg maximum

-• Equipment: Helmets usually provided; wear long pants and closed-toe shoes
+• Equipment: Helmets usually provided.
+Wear long pants and closed-toe shoes

 White Water Rafting & Canyoning